The Consumer Price Index is the most widely used measure of inflation. This interactive visualization presents CPI data.

 This visualization is a work in progress.
 There are over four thousand series, and presenting them in an organized fashion is a challenge.
-The best tabs to use are Chart 1, Chart 2, and Chart 3.
-The nearby illustration shows Chart 2.
-In these charts, I show the percentage, not absolute, change in CPI.

 This visualization holds monthly values.
 For the charts, you may select one area at a time.
 The most commonly-used series is the U.S. City Average.

 The tabs for Series, Items, Areas, and Periods hold tables describing data that BLS provides.

 As of 2018, the CPI now has two size classes, A and B/C (corresponding to population size greater than 2,500,000 for size class A and 2,500,000 or less for size class B/C), rather than the three size classes under the old design (A, B/C, and D, with population size of more than 1,500,000 for size class A, 50,000 to 1,500,000 for size class B/C, and less than 50,000 for size class D).
 The current size class B/C and size class D are consolidated in order to reduce small sample bias and to reduce the standard error of indexes.

 To access this interactive visualization, click here.